 In pharmacovigilance, case processing is the fundamental activity that provides data for the analysis of adverse effects that allows to detect new safety concerns and to periodically assess the benefit to risk ratio associated with the use of a pharmaceutical product.
-The precision and quality of safety data processing, also from the medical point of view, is crucial for ensuring correct analysis and undertaking corrective actions in timely manner, which in turn helps to safeguard the health of the patients and allows safe use of the drug.
+The precision and quality of safety data processing, also from the medical point of view, is crucial for ensuring correct analysis and undertaking corrective actions in a timely manner, which in turn helps to safeguard the health of the patients and allows safe use of the drug.

 - Best practices in case processing